opuslogica/ng-pane-manager/README.md

 });
 ```

-All `ngDocker.ref()` calls (see the [ngDocker service reference](#functions)) will return a magic string that can be serialized.
-When the config is evaluated by ngDocker, these strings will be expanded to the ref specified in the `refs` config property.
+All `ngPaneManager.ref()` calls (see the [ngPaneManager service reference](#functions)) will return a magic string that can be serialized.
+When the config is evaluated by ngPaneManager, these strings will be expanded to the ref specified in the `refs` config property.

 ## Themes
 <a name="themes"></a>

-See [themes/black.css](themes/black.css) for an example of how to make an ngDocker theme.
+See [themes/black.css](themes/black.css) for an example of how to make an ngPaneManager theme.
 Some theming properties (e.g. `headerHeight`, `borderWidth`, `marginWidth`) are also available in the configuration object.

 ## Inserting Panels
 <a name="inserting-panels"></a>

-If you have a complex layout and want to insert another panel into it, `ngDocker.insertLeaf()` (see the [ngDocker service reference](#functions)) can automatically insert a panel into the layout given a gravity and (optional) grouping.
+If you have a complex layout and want to insert another panel into it, `ngPaneManager.insertLeaf()` (see the [ngPaneManager service reference](#functions)) can automatically insert a panel into the layout given a gravity and (optional) grouping.

 ## Other Features
 <a name="other-features"></a>

 There are other auxiliary features documented in the [reference section](#reference).
-Be sure to check out the [ngDocker service reference](#functions), which contains more examples and useful utility functions.
+Be sure to check out the [ngPaneManager service reference](#functions), which contains more examples and useful utility functions.

 # Reference
 <a name="reference"></a>